-Connect with your Roommate Before Arrival
+Connect Before Arrival

 We encourage you to call or email your new roommate prior to seeking out other electronic communication.
 Social media is a great way to communicate, but it does not always provide you with a complete image of a person.
 Make sure you get to know your roommate through more than just Facebook!
 If possible, try to meet your roommate in person before move-in.

-Agree on expectations
+Agree on Expectations

 During your chats with your future roommate, it is a good idea to discuss the following:

 Lifestyle: What do you like to do for fun?
 How clean do you like to keep your space?